hho114/hho114/README.md

 - 🤔 My current interests are **web development, mobile development, machine learning, data analysis, and software engineering, etc...**

-- 🌱 I’m currently learning more about React JS.
+- 🌱 I’m currently learning more about React JS and Swift.

-- 👯 I’m also looking to collaborate on **Any Flutter and React JS**
+- 👯 I’m looking to collaborate on weird ideas that would be least helpful

 - 💬 Ask me about anything, I am happy to help.

 - 📫 How to reach me **huyho114@gmail.com**

-- ⚡ Fun fact **Workout boost creative**
+- ⚡ Fun fact:
+Four states of programmer progress: Complex Programming -> Making Progress -> Slow Progress -> Stuck

 </p>